Research Methodology: TYPES OF RESEARCH

 \subsection{{\bf{\emph{Quantitative and Qualitative Methods}}}}

 The basic and applied researches can be {\emph{quantitative}} or {\emph{qualitative} or even both.
 Quantitative research is based on the measurement of quantity or amount.
 Here a process is expressed or described in terms of one or more quantities.
-Qualitative research is concerned with qualitative phenomenon involving quality.
-It is non-numerical, descriptive, applies reasoning and uses words.
-Its aim is to get the meaning, feeling and describe the situation.
-We measure and weigh things in the study of substance or structure.
+The result of this research is essentially a number or a set of numbers.
+Some of the characteristics of qualitative research/method are: 5pt \begin{enumerate} \item It is numerical, non-descriptive, applies statistics or mathematics and uses numbers. \item It is an iterative process whereby evidence is evaluated. \item The results are often presented in tables and graphs. \item It is conclusive. \item It investigates the {\emph{what}}, {\emph{where}} and {\emph{when}} of decision making. \end{enumerate} 10pt Statistics is the most widely used branch of mathematics in quantitative research.
+It finds applications not only in physical sciences but also in economics, social sciences and biology.
+Quantitative research using statistical methods often begins with the collection of data based on a theory or hypothesis or experiment followed by the application of descriptive or inferential statistical methods.
+10pt Qualitative research is concerned with qualitative phenomenon involving quality.
+Some of the characteristics of qualitative research/method are: 5pt \begin{enumerate} \item It is non-numerical, descriptive, applies reasoning and uses words. \item Its aim is to get the meaning, feeling and describe the situation. \item Qualitative data cannot be graphed. \item It is exploratory. \item It investigates the {\emph{why}} and {\emph{how}} of decision making. \end{enumerate} 10pt We measure and weigh things in the study of substance or structure.
 Can we measure or weigh patterns?
 We cannot measure or weigh patterns.
 But to study patterns we must map a configuration of relationships.
 That is, structures involve quantities whereas patterns involve qualities.
 If one wishes to investigate why certain data are random then it is a qualitative research.
 If the aim is to study how random the data is, what is the mean, variance and distribution function then it becomes quantitative.
 Explaining how digestion of food takes place in our body is a qualitative description.
 It does not involve any numbers or data and quantities.
 10pt The detection of a particular compound is a qualitative analysis.
 This can be done by carrying out physical or chemical tests.
 Determination of exact amount of a particular compound present in a volume is essentially quantitative analysis.
-This can be done by volumetric, gravimetric and calorimetric methods or instrumental methods.
+This can be done by volumetric, gravimetric and colorimetric methods or instrumental methods.
 Experimental and simulation studies are generally quantitative research.
+10pt In fact, qualitative methods can be used to understand the meaning of the numbers obtained by quantitative methods.